helix-editor/helix/docs/CONTRIBUTING.md

 [helpers.rs][helpers.rs].
 The log level can be set with the `HELIX_LOG_LEVEL` environment variable, e.g. `HELIX_LOG_LEVEL=debug cargo integration-test`.

+Contributors using MacOS might encounter `Too many open files (os error 24)` failures while running integration tests.
+This can be resolved by increasing the default value (e.g. to `10240` from `256`) by running `ulimit -n 10240`.

 ## Minimum Stable Rust Version (MSRV) Policy

 Helix follows the MSRV of Firefox.